mckenzieandrews/kwk-t1-github-pull-request-basics-teachers-l1/README.md

    To do so you will...
 4. Clone from **your** fork to your computer.
 There's no reason you _couldn't_ clone from the _original_ repo.
-However, most repo owners don't want random people on the Internet (that's you!) committing to their repo.
+However, most repo owners don't want random people on the Internet committing to their repo.
 What you're going to do is establish a "parallel" repo in _your_ org and then tell the "source" repo "Hey, I added something awesome, I'm requesting that you _pull_ it in."